Getting started

 The breadcrumb control on the top is responsible for navigating the workspace.

-The Studio root node contains links to all available pages and open projects:
+All items in the breadcrumb control have their own context menus.
+The Studio root node contains all available pages and open projects:

 Workspace structure